 A trucking company’s detention rate is not a random number picked from a hat.
 Outside of parking, detention is one of the biggest complaints within the trucking industry.
 Most shippers and receivers have a 2-hour window to load/unload a truck.
 Any time spent outside of the allotted two hours is detention.
 The detention is used to offset the cost of a truck being detained at a shipper or receiver.
 If you are working through a broker, detention rates have typically already been negotiated with their shippers and receivers.
 If this is the case, you will not need to figure out your detention rate.
-However, if you are not using a broker, you may need to calculate your detention rate may be good information to know.
+However, if you are not using a broker, your detention rate may be good information to know.
 To get started you need to know your operating cost to better evaluate what you need to charge for any days of detention or accessorial charges while waiting on your truckload.
 In your negotiation of rate you will need to do your homework and know what is expected or included in their terms as well.
 This could consist of a grace period, storage charges, free time or number of free days.
 There may also be different policies on an empty container vs a full container.